Skip to main content

 A veteran CVS Health executive has taken the reins of the pharmacy and health care services giant.

 David Joyner has been named president and CEO of CVS, effective Oct.
-17. He replaces Karen Lynch, who stepped down from her position “in agreement with” the company’s board.
-CVS also lowered its third-quarter earnings guidance and withdrew its 2024 profit forecast
+17. He replaces Karen Lynch, who left the company “in agreement with” the company’s board.
+CVS also lowered its third-quarter earnings guidance citing "elevated medical cost pressures" and withdrew its 2024 profit forecast

 The change in leadership come as CVS is looking to turnaround its business amid rising medical costs, which are taking a toll on its Aetna insurance unit, reimbursement challenges and softer consumer spending.
-The company is also dealing with rising investor pressure.
+The company is also dealing with rising pressure from activist investors who are pressing for changes.
 Earlier this month, CNBC reported that the CVS board had engaged advisors to conduct a strategic review of its business, with one the options being considered a break-up of the company’s retail pharmacy and insurance businesses.

 [READ MORE: CVS posts mixed Q2, to cut $2B in costs]